epam/aws-syndicate/README.md

 	notification_bucket=BUCKET_NAME
 	account_id=ACCOUNT_ID

-ACCOUNT_ID - replace with your AWS account id <br/> BUCKET_NAME - replace S3 bucket name which will be used in demo application (bucket name must be unique across all AWS accounts) <br/> REGION_NAME - replace with region name where infrastructure will be deployed
+ACCOUNT_ID - replace with your AWS account id <br/> BUCKET_NAME - replace with an S3 bucket name which will be used in demo application (bucket name must be unique across all AWS accounts) <br/> REGION_NAME - replace with region name where infrastructure will be deployed

 Then, set up an environment variable **SDCT_CONF**: